okeeffed/cheat-sheets/Angular2-Basics.md

 ## Typescript

 Angular is the first large framework to adopt `Typescript`.
+The idea is to keep you in the element.